Video presentation of this page

 Instead of aloofness, individuals with Asperger’s Disorder usually want to fit in and interact with others, but often they don’t know how to do it.

-But with more emphasis on breaking out of rigid thought patterns that are not serving them.
-This requires (on my part) compassion, trust-building, and conveyance of "best possible life" knowledge in a structured and rational way.
+In a coaching relationship, this requires compassion, trust-building, and conveyance of "best possible life" knowledge in a structured and rational way.

 ADHD and Asperger's Syndrome